Disclaimer: As an Amazon Associate we earn from qualifying purchases on the links to books on this page.

 Flawed one year limit

-The Justice Secretary has also proposed a “one year time limit” on cases for libel and defamation being brought, to “stop old articles triggering new libel claims.”
+The Justice Secretary has also proposed a “one-year time limit” on cases for libel and defamation being brought, to “stop old articles triggering new libel claims.”
 The initial draft focuses on the first publication of the content.
 It makes no provision beyond one year for reproduction – which may well be malicious.
 What a disaster that will be.
-Now all the cyberbully or troll has to do is post any lies with a date more than one year old, or link to something nasty they posted over a year ago, and no action can be brought against them.
-Also, it will mean that defamation on archive sites which is more than a year old, such as the wayback machine or even Wikipedia, could not be removed under this new law.
+Now all the cyberbully or troll has to do is post any lies with a date more than one-year-old, or link to something nasty they posted over a year ago, and no action can be brought against them.
+Also, it will mean that defamation on archive sites that is more than a year old, such as the Wayback machine or even Wikipedia, could not be removed under this new law.
 At the moment, if the victim can successfully remove the ‘original’ article, then all copies can be removed on the same basis.
 Now that is in question.

 There is no need for this ‘new’ law regarding trolling

 There is plenty of existing statue provision for prosecuting cyber stalking and online bullying as a criminal offence:

 The Malicious Communications Act 1988, s.
 1 provides that: